smoll/rancher-compose-spike/README.md

     rancher-compose -p stacksonstacks up # bring up containers with new config
     ```

+    Can take a less brute-force approach and do a rolling deploy, but doing this for simplicity's sake.
+The `rancher-compose` CLI also lets you view aggregated logs with:

+    ```
+    rancher-compose -p stacksonstacks logs
+    ```

 ### TODO: test failover

 0. Add 2 more hosts